tijptjik/FEWD_1.0/intro/slides.md

 ## All together now: HTML + CSS + JS
-<aside class="notes">Develop a simple postit note demo to showcase the functionality and role of HTML and CSS
+<aside class="notes">Develop a simple post-it note demo to showcase the functionality and role of HTML and CSS
 Kit Code & Mart Talk 30 Min

 STEP1 : HTML